isomerpages/moe-temasekpri/_departments/InfoComm Technology.md

-The intent of the E-Learning Day is to provide an experience for students to learn from home, supported by technology.
-This also serves as an important exercise in preparation for any emergency school closures so that learning can continue to take place from home.
+The intent of the E-Learning Day is to provide an experience for students to learn from home,&nbsp;supported by technology.
+This also serves as an important exercise in preparation for any&nbsp;emergency school closures so that learning can continue to take place from home.
 The E-Learning curriculum consists of the following areas.

 | A 	| B 	|
 |:---:	|:---:	|